-- 1. Press and hold \bigcirc for 1 second to turn on the scanner.
-The opening screen displays, followed by the copyright notice. - 2.
-If the scanner is new or has been reset, the default mode is Scan Hold with all banks enabled and Close Call Do-Not-Disturb active.
+You can select the band plan (USA or Canada) when you turn on the scanner.
+When you press and hold (1) for 1 second to turn on the scanner, also press and hold 1 for USA or 2 for Canada.
+The opening screen displays, followed by the copyright notice.
+2. If the scanner is new or has been reset, the default mode is Scan Hold with all banks enabled and Close Call Do-Not-Disturb active.
 Otherwise, the scanner displays the last mode the scanner was in before it was powered down.